mikeratcliffe97/mikeratcliffe97.github.io/_posts/2019-04-09-MissionMarsPostMortem.md

 Part of the implementation was building a server to handle 4 different players connecting, assigning them usernames and allowing them to send text to each other (like a chat room) while holding all the relevant game data.
 We had some issues with different clients falling out of sync, so one player would be further ahead than others.

+We utilised the SoLoud audio engine to include sound effects and music to create a more immersive experience for the player.